An effective way of increasing your chances of getting adequate rest is by getting a mini workout before bedtime.

 The disruptive effect of alcohol on your circadian rhythm may contribute to leaky gut syndrome.
 It weakens your gut lining, allowing food, toxins, and bacteria to enter the bloodstream from your digestive tract.

 The liver is your body’s natural filtration and detoxification system that metabolizes food and chemical substances, such as alcohol.
 It draws toxins from your bloodstream and helps the body efficiently remove them.

 Like all the other organs, your liver runs on your circadian rhythm.
 Alcohol disrupts the circadian rhythm, reducing liver function and causing liver toxicity.

 Alcohol has a direct relationship with depression and sleep.
 People who are always under stress or have depression have disrupted circadian rhythms, as drinking alcohol causes interference.

 Why is Alcohol Bad for Sleep?

-However, the effects of alcohol can last throughout the night, even during your sleep.
-While the body metabolizes alcohol, the body spends less time in REM sleep, which is essential for memory, processing of emotions and creativity.
-Alcohol actively disrupts your sleep during the second half of your sleep, when it is already metabolized in the body.
+However, the effects of alcohol can last throughout the night, even during sleep.
+While the body metabolizes alcohol, the body spends less time in REM sleep, which is essential for memory, processing of emotions, and creativity.
+Alcohol disrupts your sleep during the second half of your sleep when it is already metabolized in the body.

-- Alcohol increases levels of adenosine, which is a chemical that may cause you to fall asleep at times you normally wouldn’t, severely disrupting your sleep-wake cycle.
+- Alcohol increases adenosine levels, a chemical that may cause you to fall asleep at times you normally wouldn’t, severely disrupting your sleep-wake cycle.

-- You may need to use the washroom frequently during the second half of your sleep.
+- You may need to use the bathroom frequently during the second half of your sleep.

 - Alcohol can trigger or worsen sleep disorders, such as insomnia and sleep apnea.